-Some historians say Doris Miller's actions became the catalyst for the Civil Rights movement.
+Some historians say Doris Miller's actions -- and subsequent treatment -- became the catalyst for the Civil Rights movement.

 Doris Miller, known as Dorie to his friends and shipmates, was a U.S. Navy hero who just wanted to travel the world and support his family.
 He worked in the kitchen as a ship’s cook, third class, before a world-changing event thrust him into the spotlight.